Art & Design

 33 - Studio Weave in collaboration with HATO

 33 is a three-storey decorative folly by Studio Weave in collaboration with HATO, laced with themes about home.
-You can book tickets to climb the sculpture and enjoy 360° views of the Peninsula, from Central Park to the O2.
+Book tickets for free to climb the sculpture and enjoy 360° views of the Peninsula, from Central Park to the O2.

 A Pinch In Time — Fleafolly Architects